whoisdsmith/VAULTSIDIAN/home-mthrfckr/BBEdit/Grep Cheatsheet.md

 ---

-## Thank you for reading
+# Thank You for Reading

-### If you like what you read and want to see more about system design, microservices and other technology-related stuff...
-You can follow me on [Twitter here](https://twitter.com/vishnuchi).
+## If You like what You Read and want to See More about System Design, Microservices and other Technology-related stuff… You Can Follow Me on [Twitter here](https://twitter.com/vishnuchi)

 [![Buy Me A Coffee](https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png)](https://www.buymeacoffee.com/vishnuchi)